 - Distance: 195 miles (314 km)

-Gatlinburg is located at the entrance to the Great Smoky Mountains National Park, also just called the Smokies.
+Next up on the road trip to Niagara Falls itinerary is some very appreciable nature in the Great Smoky Mountains National Park, also just called the Smokies.
 The name origins from the natural and mysterious fog that often appears over the tree tops in the area.

-In Gatlinburg you’re right at the edge of wild nature.
-But you’re there with the comfort that a wide selection of hotels, restaurants and things to do a rainy day brings.
+In the city of Gatlinburg you’re right at the edge of the wild nature.
+But you’re there with the comfort that a wide selection of hotels, restaurants and things to do a rainy day.
+So Gatlinburg is the perfect place to stay near Great Smoky Mountains.

 F. The endless Mammoth Cave, Kentucky